herobd/dessurt/README.md

 ## Task Tokens

 Task tokens are always at the begining of the query string and end with either "~" or ">".
 They are defined in `model/special_token_embedder.py`.
-If you need to add some of your own, just add them at the **end** of the "tokens" list, and that's all you need to do.
+If you need to add some of your own, just add them at the **end** of the "tokens" list, and that's all you need to do (I guess you can also replace a "not used" token as well).

 If you are doing the same thing as a pre-training task, it would be helpful to reuse the same task token.